jgbit/vuda/README.md

 ## Setup

-The only requirements for developing with the VUDA library is to have access to a vulkan compatible system and install the [Vulkan SDK](https://vulkan.lunarg.com/sdk/home).
+The only requirements for developing with the VUDA library is to have access to a Vulkan compatible system and install the [Vulkan SDK](https://vulkan.lunarg.com/sdk/home).

-To compile a c++17 program using the VUDA library it is necessary to specify:
+To compile a c++17 program (x64) using the VUDA library it is necessary to specify:

+* the path to the VUDA header file
-* the include path to the Vulkan SDK header files
+* the path to the Vulkan SDK header files
-* the include path to the Vulkan SDK library files
-* the additional dependency to the vulkan-1.lib
+* the path to the Vulkan SDK library files and add the additional library dependency

+## Running a sample

+Each sample accompanying the VUDA library include a simple Makefile for compilation with g++.
-* the include path to the VUDA header file
+Simply set the path to the sample folder and type ```make```.

-It is recommended to compile towards x64.
+Additionally, some of the samples includes an equivalent cuda version (for quick comparison).
+To compile cuda source code, install the [cuda toolkit](https://developer.nvidia.com/cuda-toolkit).

 ## Usage